-The fourth step of our approach derives new process models based on the selected best practices.
+The third step of our approach derives new process models based on the selected best practices.
 At this stage our approach does not support an automatic identification of where in the process a best practice should be applied.
 This is included in our future work.
 However, for the sake of completeness, we here illustrate the remainder of the approach for the insurance claim process.
-Hence the following list of the 5 selected best practices for which the condition statements evaluated to true, including a possible application:
+For the best practices for which the condition statements evaluated to true we include a possible application:

-- Task elimination: eliminate the control task Check legal and ask the client to indicate whether (s)he or some one else was responsible for causing the damage. - Knock out: perform Check amount and Check legal in a different order if Check amount requires longer service times and / or has a lower rejection probability than Check legal. - Split responsibilities: give the responsibility for the task Classify solely to the Distribution department. - Case types: distinguish one workflow process for the individual claims and one for the business claims.

-• Case-based work: remove or change the periodic activity Authorize pay which should reduce waiting times.
+- Task elimination: eliminate the control task Check legal and ask the client to indicate whether (s)he or some one else was responsible for causing the damage. - Task automation: automate the receipt of client information with a web interface. - Knock out: perform Check amount and Check legal in a different order if Check amount requires longer service times and / or has a lower rejection probability than Check legal. - Parallelism: place the three checking tasks Check Policy, Check amount and Check legal in parallel which should reduce the throughput time of the process. - Split responsibilities: give the responsibility for the task Classify solely to the Distribution department. - Numerical involvement: reduce the number of departments and / or the number of users involved in the process. - Specialist-generalist: make some of the roles in the process more general to have more flexibility in the process. - Contact reduction: reduce the number of contacts with the client and ask the business client to send the damage report together with the claim. - Case types: distinguish one workflow process for the individual claims and one for the business claims. - Technology: introduce a workflow management system. - Case-based work: remove or change the periodic activity Authorize pay which should reduce waiting times.

-3.5 Evaluation of Alternatives and New Process Model
+3.5 Evaluation of Alternatives

-In the final steps of our approach, the performance of the various alternatives is evaluated and one redesign alternative is selected for implementation.
+In the final step of our approach, the performance of the various alternatives is evaluated and one redesign alternative is selected for implementation.
 For the evaluation, performance data (time, cost and quality indicators) are necessary.
-Evaluation can be done by simulating the model or (in simple processes) with calculation.
+Evaluation can be done by simulating the model or (in simple processes) by using more analytic approaches (e.g. queueing networks).
 The alternative that provides the best performance is selected.
-We have earlier found that 11 condition statements (thus best practices) evaluated to true for the insurance claim process (and we only illustrated five of them).
+We have earlier found that 11 condition statements (thus best practices) evaluated to true for the insurance claim process.
 Implementing the best practices separately would lead to 11 redesign alternatives for the insurance claim process.
-Each redesign project has goals (for instance improvement on throughput time or operational costs) and project risks (Limam Mansar et al., 2006) which makes some alternatives more promising than others.
+Each redesign project has goals (for instance improvement on throughput time or operational costs) and project risks [11] which makes some alternatives more promising than others.
 For the insurance claim process an improvement in throughput time will be achieved with the application of Task elimination.
 An improvement on costs could result from the use of the Knock out best practice.
 A careful evaluation with performance data is necessary to see which alternative will indeed be the best and should replace the existing insurance claim process.